 It follows similarly that arc $j$ is in the subdiagram $D^{a_2}$, and by continuing to argue in this way we eventually obtain that arc $j$ is in the subdiagram $D^i$ and thus is a descendant of $i$ as required.
 See Figure~\ref{fig:lefthandendscaseIII}.

 We have thus ruled out all other possible configurations and can conclude that the lemma holds. \Qed

-\begin{lemnum} Let $D\in J_n$, and suppose that $D$ and $\TLproj(D)$ maximally right-agree up to a vertex $x$.
+\p \textbf{Lemma.} \emph{Let $D\in J_n$, and suppose that $D$ and $\TLproj(D)$ maximally right-agree up to a vertex $x$.
 Let $y$ be the vertex immediately to the left of $x$ and let $z$ be the vertex immediately to the left of $y$.
-Then $z$ is the left hand end-point of an arc in $\TLproj(D)$. \end{lemnum}
+Then $z$ is the left hand end-point of an arc in $\TLproj(D)$.}

 \emph{Proof:} For a contradiction, we suppose that the vertex $z$ in $\TLproj(D)$ is the right-hand end of an arc.
 Let its right-standard label be $cR$.
 The vertex which is right-standard labelled $cR$ in $D$ must occur to the left of vertex $x$ in $D$, as it does in $\TLproj(D)$.
 Let $dL$ be the right-standard label of the vertex $y$ in $D$ (note that by Lemma~\ref{lem:lefthandends} this vertex must be the left-hand end-point of an arc in $D$).